 Data View — this shows all the tables and associated data

 Relationship View — this shows the relationships between each table.
 For the most part, the Power BI does a fantastic job of identifying these relationships.
 Upcoming blogs will show how one can manually create and manage these relationships

-Click on the Report Canvas view and you should see blank canvas since we have not created any visuals yet.
-If you observe on the right side of the screen, we have Filters pane, Visualizations pane, and Fields pane.
+Click on the Report Canvas view, and you should see a blank canvas since we have not created any visuals yet.
+If you observe on the screen’s right side, we have Filters pane, Visualizations pane, and Fields pane.

 Filters pane — allows us to apply a filter to a visual, page or the entire report

 Visualizations pane — these are out of the box visuals that come with PBID

 Fields pane is where we can select attributed (columns) of a table, create hierarchy, calculate columns, measure, quick measure, add to drill through, and add to filters.

 Creating a visual is very simple.
 Choose a visual that best describes and shows compelling insight into your data.
 Once you choose/click on a visual (in visualizations pane), it gets added to Report Canvas.
 Choose the attributes that you want to visualize, and your visualization is created instantly.